Unfortunately following government guidelines the NHS Health Checks have been postponed until further notice.

 - a new, continuous cough

-It is important to stay inside and isolate.
-By social distancing from friends and vulnerable ones this can help the virus from spreading.
+Social distancing from friends and vulnerable ones can help the virus from spreading.
 Simple measures like washing your hands often with soap and water can help stop viruses like coronavirus (COVID-19) spreading.

 Currently there is no vaccine to prevent coronavirus disease 2019 (COVID-19).
 The best way to prevent illness is to avoid being exposed to the virus.
 The virus is spread mainly from person to person between people who are in close contact with one another (within about 6 feet).
 It is spread through respiratory droplets produced when an infected person coughs or sneezes, these droplets can land in the mouths or noses of people who are nearby or possibly inhaled into the lungs.